 This qualification can lead to a related degree programme in Sports Development in conjunction with other qualifications such as A levels, applied general qualifications or tech levels

 It can also lead to paid or voluntary employment in Sports Development in a sports or community setting.
-Learners operating in a role at this level, can access CPD opportunities through the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
-In addition, the skills and knowledge developed through this qualification may be used to enable learners to progress to other management qualifications.
+Students operating in a role at this level, can access CPD opportunities through the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
+In addition, the skills and knowledge developed through this qualification may be used to enable students to progress to other management qualifications.

 Employment roles the learner may consider could include: